wouterkwakernaak/lapd/README.md

 See https://github.com/wouterkwakernaak/lapd-test

 1. Setup a rascal development environment, see https://github.com/cwi-swat/rascal/wiki/Rascal-Developers-Setup---Step-by-Step.
-Clone the rascal fork found at https://github.com/wouterkwakernaak/rascal instead of the main version.
+Clone the rascal and rascal-eclipse forks found at https://github.com/wouterkwakernaak?tab=repositories instead of the main versions.
 2. Clone lapd and lapd-test
 3. Import all projects into Eclipse
 4. Run rascal-eclipse as an Eclipse Application